facebook/zstd/programs/zstd.1.md

 * `-#`:
     `#` compression level \[1-19] (default: 3)
+* `--ultra`:
+    unlocks high compression levels 20+ (maximum 22), using a lot more memory.
+    Note that decompression will also require more memory when using these levels.
 * `--fast[=#]`:
     switch to ultra-fast compression levels.
     If `=#` is not present, it defaults to `1`.